Learn more about our course on Hip Luxation in dogs

-Costs for hip surgery can vary dramatically depending on the type of surgery that is performed and the surgeon that is performing the procedure.
+Costs for the surgery can vary dramatically depending on the type of surgery that is performed and the surgeon that is performing the procedure.
 For a relatively minor surgery such as a femoral head and neck excision performed by a general practitioner, the cost would be approximately $1500, whereas a specialist performing a total hip replacement would likely cost around $10,000.
 Note that this varies with geographic location and experience of the surgeon.

-It is very unlikely that a hip will return to its normal location without veterinary intervention.
+It is very unlikely that a it will return to its normal location without veterinary intervention.
 A permanently luxated hip will often result in significant abnormalities in limb function, highlighting the importance in seeking veterinary aid as soon as possible.

 How can I reduce my dog’s hip luxation?